NativeScript/nativescript-dev-appium/README.md

 The command that will run the tests should specify the targeted platform using the `runType` option as shown below.
 This way a capabilities will be selected from the [capabilities config file](#customCapabilities) if none provided on driver creation (`driver = nsAppium.createDriver(capabilities);`).

 ```
-This will start mocha test by the plugin
-$ npm run appium --runType=android23

-or

-This will excute mocha tests or whatever test plugin is passed
+This will excute mocha tests or you can change mocha plugin to the prefered one
-The script that is called beneath is tsc -p e2e && mocha --opts ./e2e/config/mocha.opts
 $ npm run e2e -- --runType android23
 ```